sourcegraph/about/content/blogposts/2023/blah.md

 Cody makes an assumption that `random.RandomInt(6)` would return a value in the range of `[0, 6)`, which is reasonable given the documented behavior of Go's builtin [`rand#Intn`](https://pkg.go.dev/math/rand#Intn), as well as many other language standard libraries that follow the same convention.
 Following this assumption, Cody proposes an alternative implementation that would actually address the _seemingly incorrect_ output.

 What Cody (without SCIP) wasn't aware of was that our custom `random` package pulled an [xkcd#221](https://xkcd.com/221/) and simply returned the same value unconditionally.
 This makes Cody's assumption (and therefore all downstream inferences) wrong.

-When we include the definition of the `RandomInt` function, Cody immediately focuses on the obvious bug, and proposes an alternative solution at the correct level of abstraction.
+When we also include the definition of the `RandomInt` function, Cody immediately zeroes-in on the obvious bug, and proposes an alternative solution **at the correct level of abstraction**.

 <a href="https://storage.googleapis.com/sourcegraph-assets/blog/scip-powered-cody/dice-scip.png" target="_blank">
     <Figure